websu-io/websu/README.md

 # Websu - Web App performance and uptime

-Speedster helps you understand whether your web applications performs well.
+Websu helps you understand whether your web applications performs well.

 ## Environment variables that are expected
 `GCS_BUCKET`: the Google Cloud Storage bucket used for storing lighthouse json results